Skip to content

 Browns

 Brown items add carbon to your compost to balance the nitrogen.
 Brown = Carbon.
 Many brown household items can be added like tea bags, coffee grounds, filters, tissues, paper towels, plain junk mail, and plain cardboard From the yard, carbon is found in dried leaves, dead sticks, pine needles, and hay/straw.
-These items may be added liberally and add great aera
+These items may be added liberally and add great aeration to the compost.

 Mixing the green and brown items in a relative balance provides the food needed to feed the micro-community doing the work in your compost pile.
 If they fit one of these two categories, you can definitely add them in.
 There are other items you may be tempted to throw in there, but be careful.
 Let’s take a look at what to avoid now.